 Few colleges and universities in the U.S. offer the program quality and prestige that The University of Scranton provides.
 We have been awarded the highest honors and rankings by respected organizations including The Princeton Review, US News & World Report, Entrepreneur, Forbes and the AACSB International.
 Here’s what the professionals say about The University of Scranton:

-The University of Scranton is among the elite universities included in Forbes’ recent online listing of “America’s Top Colleges 2014,” as well The Princeton Review’s list of “The Best 379 Colleges,” 2015 edition.
+Forbes named The University of Scranton as one of the Americas Best Value Colleges and as a Top College in the Northeast in their 2017, rankings report.
+The University of Scranton was also among the elite universities included in The Princeton Review’s list of “The Best 379 Colleges,” 2015 edition.

 The University of Scranton's MBA program is among the top 15 in the nation for general management according to a national ranking of business schools published by Entrepreneur magazine and The Princeton Review.
 For the past 12 years, The Princeton Review has included The University of Scranton among its “Best Colleges.”
 Outstanding academics is the primary criteria for inclusion in the book, which lists only about 15 percent of America’s 2,500 four-year colleges.